 Admission Criteria September 2024

 Decisions concerning the admissions of pupils to Jarrow School and the attendant administrative procedures are the responsibility of the Governing Body.

 Where the governors receive more applications than places available, the following admissions criteria are used to decide on admissions to the school.

 In accordance with the Education Act (1996), children with an Education Health and Care Plan are required to be admitted to the mainstream school or Post 11 Autistic Centre named in the Plan.
 Thereafter, the following oversubscription criteria will apply.

-- A 'Looked After Child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-See Note 1 below for further information.
+- A 'Looked After Child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order (see Note 1 below), including children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted (see Note 2 below).

-- Concurrent sibling link – brother or sister attending the school in September 2020 (to include adoptive siblings, half siblings, step siblings, long-term fostered children residing at the same address)
+- Concurrent sibling link (an older brother or sister attending the school at the same time and residing at the same address to include adoptive siblings, half siblings, step siblings and long-term fostered children).

-- Shortest distance from the centre of the parental home residence (including flats) to main school entrance measured as a straight line using South Tyneside Council’s Geographic Information System (GIS), with those living closer to the school receiving higher priority
+- Shortest distance measured as a straight line from the Ordnance Survey coordinates for the parental home residence (including flats) to the school main entrance using South Tyneside Council’s Geographic Information System (GIS), with those living closer to the school receiving higher priority.

 N.B.
 The above distance measurement will also be used as a ‘tiebreaker’ within each criterion, if necessary.